 - Use @e to target all the entities at once.

-- Type [type=cow].
-This will kill all the cows at once.
+- Type [type=entity category].
+For example, if you want to kill all skeletons, input /kill @e[type=skeleton].
+This will kill all the skeletons at once.

 - Use @e to target all the entities.